What the study found

 Key points

-- GenAI and large language models were used to support curriculum redesign through code generation and testing.
+- GenAI and LLMs were used to support curriculum redesign through code generation and testing.

 - A postgraduate operations management course was redesigned to include simulation-based learning.

-- A prompt-driven workflow enabled educators to co-create HTML/JavaScript simulations without programming expertise.
+- The workflow let educators co-create HTML/JavaScript simulations without programming expertise.

-- The authors say simulation-based learning already has evidence for improving student learning outcomes.
+- The authors say simulation-based learning has an established evidence base for improving student outcomes.

 Disclosure